bendellarocco/doc-green-ui/README.md

 # Doc Green UI theme

-A dark UI theme for Atom, heavy on the green, based on the Atom Dark UI theme.
+A kind of minimalistic dark and greenish UI theme based on Atom Dark.
+Created by pkrll.
+Use it with the [Doc Green Syntax Theme](https://atom.io/themes/doc-green-syntax).

+## Install

+Open Atom Preferences, select Install > Themes and search for "doc-green", then click install.
+Activate it then by selecting it in the Themes section.

 ### Screenshot